aquastar/academic-kickstart/content/authors/admin/_index.md

 <!-- Researchers/students sharing the same interests are welcome to contact me for collaborations [[Openings]](/post/opening/). -->

 -----
 - [Oct.
-2021] Four works has been selected by [AAAI 22'](https://aaai.org/Conferences/AAAI-22/) student abstract and poster program:
+2021] Four works has been selected by [AAAI 22'](https://aaai.org/Conferences/AAAI-22/), topics include:
   - Graph learning for hieroglyph
   - Graph dynamics transformation with echo state network
   - Graph wavelets for traffic modeling